YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

   in coherent comments, and that variable and type naming is consistent with the terms you use in the description.
 * The logic of the implementation should be described in mathematical or algorithm theory terms.
-Why would a non-trivial loop be guaranteed to terminate?
+Correctness, termination, computational complexity.
-  Is there some variant?
-Are you re-implementing a classic data structure from logic synthesis?
+  Make it clear if you're re-implementing a classic data structure for logic synthesis or graph traversal etc.

 * There's various ways of traversing the design with use-def indices (for getting drivers and driven signals) available in Yosys.
 They have advantages and sometimes disadvantages.
 Prefer not re-implementing these